enhoshen/technical-difficulties/programming-lang/lua/tracing-code.md

         ["<a-h>"] = { "toggle_hidden", mode = { "i", "n" } },
 ```

-I wanted to know want the key maps are actually mapped to, so immedately i go
+I wanted to know what the key maps are actually mapped to, so immediately i go
 for `grep toggle_hidden` under the `snacks` project and the only things come
 up are these keymaps.

-So I tried to find definition on `win` (lsp needed), it leads me to the class
+So I tried to find definition on `win` (lsp needed), it led me to the class
 `snacks.picker.win.Config`.
-Also, when using the keymaps, when can do `:verbose map <a-f>`, it shows:
+Also, when using the keymaps, we can do `:verbose map <a-f>`, it shows:

 ```
 n  <M-h>       *@<Lua 811: ~/.local/share/nvim/lazy/snacks.nvim/lua/snacks/win.lua:334>